 ‘The bath is very heavy,’ says the owner, ‘but it goes wherever I do because I love it so much.’
 The photograph of a horse, entitled Sindri, by Astrid Harrisson, enjoys pride of place in here.

 ‘I love the vivid palette of Christopher Corr's Indian scenes,’ says the owner of the artworks.
 ‘I found the antlers, which had been shed naturally, in Scotland and painted them neon pink.
-I just love the colour.’
+I just love the color.’

 ‘My son's room is my favourite.
 I'm obsessed with yellow and I love its conflict with the blues,’ says the homeowner.